alphadyn/ai/README.md

 The Supabase anon key is intended for browser use.
 The included policies allow public CRUD access for this demo; add Supabase Auth and user-scoped policies before using it for private or production data.
-The message composer supports basic rich text formatting such as bold, italic, underline, and bullet lists, which are saved as sanitized HTML and rendered in the archive.
+The message composer supports rich text such as headings, quotes, links, code, lists, highlighting, subscript, superscript, bold, italic, and underline.
+New messages begin unformatted, with bold unselected until the user explicitly enables it.
+Formatting is saved as sanitized HTML and rendered in the archive.
 Click a posted image to view it full-screen, then click the expanded image to close it.
 Use **Export JSON** and **Import JSON** to back up or transfer an archive of posts.

 If the app reports `NetworkError`, `supabase-config.js` still has its `YOUR_PROJECT_REF` or `YOUR_SUPABASE_ANON_KEY` placeholder, or the configured